cmeeren/Facil/README.md

 Facil may not completely check your dynamic SQL.
 For example, you may have a parameter that is used to choose one of several different `ORDER BY` clauses.
 In this case, only one of them will be used at build time (and you may be able to specify the parameter value by using `buildValue` as described previously).

+When executing a query at build time as described above, it is executed in a transaction that is rolled back, to ensure that no changes are made to the database during build time.

 ### Can Facil make it easy to save/load domain entities to/from multiple tables?

 This is exactly what [Fling](https://github.com/cmeeren/Fling) does.
 Fling works great with Facil!